 Andrew Moore is a composer, conductor, arranger and music editor, and also a catholic priest.

 He was born in Hayes, Greater London in 1954.
 After schooling at St Benedict’s, Ealing he went to the Royal Academy of Music in London where he graduated in advanced orchestral conducting, studying also the violin and the organ.
 Additional conducting studies followed in Berlin and St Petersburg.
 In 1982 he was ordained a priest as a member of the Benedictine community at Downside Abbey, having obtained a degree in theology at Cambridge University (Christ’s College).
 At Downside School he taught music and religious studies and was a Housemaster and Bursar.
 As monastic choirmaster for some fifteen years he led the daily singing of Gregorian Plainsong and helped to maintain and foster a high standard of liturgical music with appearances in several radio and television broadcasts.
 He has sung in Rome as cantor at papal masses.
 As school choirmaster he directed the Schola which participated in European festivals and tours.
 From 1993-95 he was parish priest at the Downside Parish of Little Malvern, the church where Elgar lies buried.
 In 1996 he stepped aside from monastic life for a more active ministry in the Diocese of Portsmouth and has served as parish priest of Lambourn and Hungerford, and Ascot.
 Following a sabbatical year spent at the Benedictine monastery of Kremsmünster in Austria in 2005, from 2006 - 2017 he was based in Winchester supplying in the diocese and is now parish priest of Westbourne, Bournemouth.
 Since 2007 he has also served as part-time priest chaplain at St Mary’s School, Shaftesbury where he was also musically much-involved.
-From September 2017 he is based in the Catholic parish of Westbourne, Bournemouth.
-He is conductor of the Winchester Camerata.
+Since 2011 he had been conductor of the Winchester Camerata.